Rao-Blackwellization to give Improved Estimates in Multi-List Studies: Behavioural Model

 \subsection{Simulation Study}

-The population size is set to $N=500$, capture probability to $p=0.15$, and behavioural effect to $\phi=0.75$.
-The estimator based on the assumption of a behavioural effect, Bayes estimator based on the assumption of a behavioural effect, and sample coverage approach are used in the simulation study.
+The population size is set to $N=500$, capture probability to $p=0.3$, and behavioural effect to $\phi=1.15$.
+The following estimators, which are already functions of the sufficient statistic, are used in the simulation study: the maximum likelihood estimator based directly on the capture histories, maximum-likelihood estimator based on a Poisson log-likelihood, and Bayes estimator, all three of which are based on the assumption of a behavioural effect.
+The following estimators, which are not functions of the sufficient statistic and can therefore benefit from Rao-Blackwellization, are also used in the simulation study: the Chao-Bunge sample coverage approach estimator and the Chao-Tsay sample coverage approach estimator.
 Table \ref{Sim_Mb} presents results from the simulation study.
-In 21 cases the traditional estimator (labeled $M_b$ in the table) is negative and in 4 cases this estimator is greater than 100,000, and the corresponding simulation runs solely for this estimator are discarded.
+Improved estimates are based on 1000 resamples.